aishaam2/Data-Scientist/README.md

 # Analyse and Predict GDP per Capita in Saudi Arabia
-This project aims to study GDP per Capitia in Saudi Arabia to know how the indicators affect GDP per Capitia.
+This project aims to study GDP per Capitia in Saudi Arabia.

 ## Motivation
 This project was undertaken to understand the key economic indicators that affect GDP per capita in Saudi Arabia.